 D, E: No impact.
 No locally identified religious or otherwise sacred uses or artifacts are known to be present on the project area.
-The project area, being a previously developed residential parcel, is not known to have any specific cultural use or ethnic cultural value.
+The project area, being a previously developed area of the parcel, is not known to have any specific cultural use or ethnic cultural value.
 There would be no impact from the proposed project.